What is a tabby cat?

 Tabby coat patterns

-Clearly defined, vertical stripes going around the cat’s body.
+Mackerel is the most common type of tabby marking which consists of clearly defined, vertical stripes going around the cat’s body.
 Mackerel stripes are narrower than those on the classic tabby.
 Legs have bracelets, and the tail is barred.

 Dark spots on a lighter background.